Marjanj67/DataAnalysis/Variable-analysis/readme.md

     fig.savefig('heatmap.png')
 ```
 ## The end
 This little analysis was to show the relationship between variables.
-It will be updated with further analysis in the future
+Covariance matrix is usually used in machine learning algorithms. there is no further analysis for now.